 The Math Motivators program relies solely on professional actuaries and college student volunteers.
 The students served do not have access to tutoring, or cannot afford it.
 The Math Motivators Program provides math tutoring in the high schools, free of charge.

-Three years ago, the Math Motivators program launched in Hartford, with the help of 13 students from the University of Connecticut, tutoring in one high school.
+Three years ago, the Math Motivators program launched in Hartford, with the help of thirteen students from the University of Connecticut, tutoring in one high school.

-* The skills that the tutors develop as Math Motivators will raise their personal profile as well as the profile of their college or university.
+College and Actuarial Science Programs that benefit from students developing skills as a tutor, raising their personal profile as well as the profile of their college or university.

 The Actuarial Profession, which benefits by the tutors’ advancing awareness and appreciation for the profession.